studentkittens/lncs-pandoc/paper.md

 Of course first there is a need to sensitise people to handle their data and credentials more carefull.
-A statistic of choosen passwords in 2013 shows the password *123456* as most used one.
+A statistic of choosen passwords in 2013 shows the password *123456* as most used one [@statista].
 And maybe this people also do not recognize the advantages of two-factor authentication.

 There are a lot of interesting projects with the YubiKey.
 For example the MIT